 Pope takes his case for action on the death penalty, climate change and immigration to US Congress in historic speech.

-Earlier, Pope Francis had called for the global abolition of the death penalty in his address to a joint meeting of the US Congress, a first for the leader of the Catholic church.
+Pope Francis has called for the global abolition of the death penalty in his address to a joint meeting of the US Congress in a first for the leader of the Catholic church.

 “The Golden Rule also reminds us of our responsibility to protect and defend human life at every stage of its development,” Francis said in his speech to the Congress.